Philippus/elastic4s/README.md

-## Near Real-time search results
+## Index Refreshing

-When you index a document in Elasticsearch, it is not normally immediately available to be searched, as a refresh has to happen to make it available for the search API.
-By default a refresh occurs every second but this can be increased if needed.
-Note that this impacts only the visibility of newly indexed documents when using the search API and has nothing to do with data consistency and durability.
+When you index a document in Elasticsearch, usually it is not immediately available to be searched, as a _refresh_ has to happen to make it visible to the search API.

-Another option, which you saw in the quick start guide, was to set the refresh policy to `IMMEDIATE` which will force a refresh straight after the index operation.
+By default a refresh occurs every second but this can be changed if needed.
-You shouldn't use IMMEDIATE for heavy loads as you'll cause contention with Elasticsearch refreshing too often.
-It is also possible to use `WAIT_UNTIL` so that no refresh is forced, but the index request will return only after the new document is available for search.
+Note that this only impacts the visibility of newly indexed documents and has nothing to do with data consistency and durability.

-For more in depth examples keep reading.
+This setting can be [controlled](docs/refresh.md) when creating an index or when indexed documents.

 ## Create Index